cazala/decentraland-redux-chess-app/README.md

 )
 ```

-Then we run the game engine on all those squares, and compute the amount of valid moves that the player has:
+Then we run the game engine on all those squares, and compute the amount of valid moves that the player has left:

 ```js
 const amountOfValidMoves = squaresWithPiecesFromPlayerInCheck.reduce(